AffanIndo/AffanIndo.github.io/_posts/2018-05-12-best-xfce-setup.md

 * **Icons:** Ultra-Flat
 * **Font:** Fira Mono

+I am not saying that I will not make more *ricing* post but this is my *blank state* rice.
+I hope you find this post helpful, see you on the next post :)

-And in this post I will list every "tweaks" that I add to my XFCE desktop.
+**Update (2019-01-09):** And in this post I will list every "tweaks" that I add to my XFCE desktop.

 * Add `compton` using [this tutorial.](http://duncanlock.net/blog/2013/06/07/how-to-switch-to-compton-for-beautiful-tear-free-compositing-in-xfce/), but I use `sudo add-apt-repository ppa:kelleyk/compton` instead of `sudo add-apt-repository ppa:richardgv/compton`.
 * Change default menu to `Whisker Menu`